Your Definitive Guide to Dividend Investing

 Not all dividends are paid in cash

-What is a DRIP?
+What is a DRP?

 What’s a dividend cut?

-This is why you need to use caution when looking at companies with high yields and high payout ratios, as both could be a sign that the market is pricing in that the current dividend isn’t sustainable.
+This is why you need to use caution when looking at companies with high yields and high payout ratios.
+Both could be a sign that the market is pricing in the possibility that the current dividend isn’t sustainable.

 That said, some companies have variable dividends (as discussed with Coles earlier), so their dividends are expected to go up and down over time.
 Dividend changes at companies like this have to be looked at differently because the dividend policy is often more important than the dividend payment.